AdaptableTools/ab-website/src/pages/adaptable/index.md

   Experience the Power of the [AdapTable Toolkit](http://demo.adaptableblotter.com/)
 description: >-
-  AdapTable **turbo-charges** your data management, providing the ultimate toolkit to drive your data needs.
+  AdapTable turbo-charges your data store, providing the ultimate toolkit to drive your data needs.
 A straightforward, but immensely powerful, HTML5 DataGrid add-on, AdapTable integrates with any data system and any data set to provide cutting-edge user tools which otherwise require months of bespoke development.